- 2009 Sigma Delta Chi National Award from the

 (Library Administrators Conference of Northern Illinois, 2007)

-Ray Hanania is a MEDIA ANALYST AND COLUMNIST, WRITER, AUTHOR, RADIO TALK SHOW HOST and INTERNATIONALLY ACCLAIMED STANDUP COMEDIAN who addresses American politics and provides Middle East analysis that defines "the moderate Arab and Palestinian voice."
+Ray Hanania is a MEDIA ANALYST AND SYNDICATED COLUMNIST, WRITER, AUTHOR, RADIO TALK SHOW HOST and INTERNATIONALLY ACCLAIMED STANDUP COMEDIAN who addresses American politics and provides Middle East analysis that defines "the moderate Arab and Palestinian voice."

 He also writes for the LAWNDALE NEWS newspaper.
 He was the political columnist at the Daily Southtown for seven years (1977-1985) and at the Southwest News-Herald (2002 - 2011).